FDGB Erholungsheim Hermann Duncker

 THE ABANDONED HOTEL IN GERMANY

-‘FDGB Erholungsheim Hermann Duncker’ was built in 1909 in Barenberg near Schierke in the Harz.
-It was left after the German reunification.
+‘FDGB Erholungsheim Hermann Duncker’ was built in 1909 in Barenberg, near Schierke in the Harz.
+The building was used as a hospital, a kuthotel and a vacation home.
+It was left empty after the German reunification.

 Since 1990, the building is empty and decaying.
-At the present time the building belongs to an investment group from Berlin that originally planned to turn the house into a luxury hotel again.
+At the present time, the building belongs to an investment group from Berlin that originally planned to turn the house into a luxury hotel again.
 Unfortunately, so far nothing happened.
 Without the care, the forces of nature had its way.
 Local youth started fires, leaving behind a trail of destruction.
-I visited the hotel in 2011.
-The building will probably be demolished.
+I visited the hotel in 2011 and 2023.
+Most of the old hotel is already collapsed, the building will probably be demolished.